natmwong/pokemon-team-creator/START_HERE.md

 ## 🎯 What You Built

-A full-stack web application where users can:
+A **full-stack web application** with user authentication and persistent team storage where users can:
+1. **Sign Up / Login** - Create an account with email and password via Firebase
-1. **Select Pokemon** - Pick 0-6 Pokemon from a visual picker
+2. **Select Pokemon** - Pick 0-6 Pokemon from a visual picker with images
+3. **Delete Pokemon** - Remove individual Pokemon from your team with delete buttons
-2. **Describe Strategy** - Enter natural language requests (e.g., "make it bulkier")
+4. **Describe Strategy** - Enter natural language requests (e.g., "make it bulkier")
-3. **Get AI Recommendations** - Receive team suggestions from OpenAI
+5. **Get AI Recommendations** - Receive team suggestions from OpenAI
-4. **View Results** - See movesets, held items, and strategy explanation
+6. **View Results** - See movesets, held items, and strategy explanation in a modal
+7. **Save Teams** - Save your created teams to Firestore with custom names
+8. **Manage Teams** - Load, rename, and delete previously saved teams
+9. **Navigate Easily** - Switch between Team Builder and Saved Teams pages

 ---

 ## ✅ All Requirements Met

 ### 1. ✅ LLM Integration Module
-- Connects to OpenAI API
+- Connects to OpenAI API (GPT-4o-mini)
 - Handles errors with retry logic
 - Rate limiting (60 requests/15 min)
 - Input/output validation